 In 2016 I published my first book with Routledge, ‘Law, Immunization and the Right to Die’, which focuses on the problematic paternalism of legal decisions that deny assisted dying, and questions why the law fails to recognise what many regard as ‘compassionate motives’ for assisted death.
 The concept of ‘immunization’ is central to this analysis – not, perhaps as expected, from a medical lens, but rather from a political one – to consider how assisted dying is regulated through the closure around the self, the protection from what exists on the outside, grounded in an ethics underscored by a liberal individualist, 'immunizing' framework at the expense of more collective and compassionate approaches to law.

-I also continue to research in the area of sport sociology, most recently on the topics of women, ‘madness’ and exercise, and concussion, neuroscience and law, and welcome doctoral students in these areas.
+I also continue to research in the area of sport sociology, most recently on the topics of public interest, boxing and criminalisation, women, ‘madness’ and exercise, and concussion, neuroscience and law, and welcome doctoral students in these areas.

 Research and knowledge exchange

-My research has been published in a range of peer-reviewed academic journals, and I have been fortunate enough to receive a number of national and international awards for research and consultancy work including: the Canadian Sociological Association’s Outstanding Graduating Student Award (2015); Merit Award from Alberta Justice & Solicitor General (2014); North American Society for the Sociology of Sport Doctoral and Masters Research Awards (2014 & 2008); and the British Olympic Foundation Award (2006).
+My research has been published in a range of peer-reviewed academic journals, and I have been fortunate enough to receive a number of national and international awards for research and consultancy work including: Theoretical Criminology's Best Article Award (2020); the Canadian Sociological Association’s Outstanding Graduating Student Award (2015); Merit Award from Alberta Justice & Solicitor General (2014); North American Society for the Sociology of Sport Doctoral and Masters Research Awards (2014 & 2008); and the British Olympic Foundation Award (2006).

 Teaching and subject expertise